 Beech b200: What is the aircraft involved in the Southend airport plane crash?

-Flight tracking data suggest the aircraft was a Beech B200 Super King Air – a US built plane with a jet turbine that can carry more than 20 people
+Flight tracking data suggests the aircraft was a Beech B200 Super King Air – a US-built plane with a jet turbine that can carry more than 20 people

-A small plane crashed shortly after take-off at Southend Airport, causing a huge fireball to explode in the sky.
+A small plane crashed shortly after take-off at Southend Airport, causing a huge fireball.

 Pictures of the incident showed black smoke billowing from the wreckage.